simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="350">**350 ALTAI-HIMALAYA**</a>

-Beyond Beluha there appears the crests of Kunlun so beloved to the heart, and beyond that "the mountain of the Divine Queen" and "Five Treasure Troves of the Snows."
+Beyond Beluha there appears the crests of Kuеn lun so beloved to the heart, and beyond that "the mountain of the Divine Queen" and "Five Treasure Troves of the Snows."
 And herself, "the Queen of the White Snows," and all the written and unwritten, the spoken and the unspoken.

 "Between the Irtysh and Argun.
 Over Kokushi.
-Through Bogogorshi, over Ergor itself, rides a horseman.
+Through Bogogorshi, over Ergor itself, rides a horseman." . . .

 <a id="351">**351**</a>